devnet0x/Blockchain/ChallengesCTF/DVDF_Foundry/readme.md

 https://github.com/devnet0x/Blockchain/tree/master/ChallengesCTF/DVDF_Foundry/02_NaiveReceiver

 ## Challenge 3: Truster ##
+The vulnerability in this challenge is that the flashloan let us execute any function in his own contract so we can approve tokens to our own attacker's addredd.
 The steps to drain all tokens are: Call the flashLoan function asking to borrow 0 token, so we will not need to pay back anything.
 This is important because the attacker does not own any DVT token.

 ```
         vm.startPrank(attacker);